alikhanmohammadsajid/games-planet/README.md

 Log In
 and they have own link.
-I also create PrivateRoute.I also create google authentication for log in. in this website also have AddGames component where you can add any games. client deploy site : https://games-planet-pro.web.app/
+I also create PrivateRoute.I also create google authentication for log in. in this website also have AddGames component where you can add any games.if you click any games there will have its information client deploy site : https://games-planet-pro.web.app/